juandarr/AIND-sudoku/README.md

 to reduce the puzzle and combined with other techniques (naked twins, only choice, etc) to reach a solution where for every unit, there is a unique set from 1 to 9.

-### Install
+# Instructions

 This project requires **Python 3**.

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+We recommend the installation of [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame